top of page

 MPA effectiveness worldwide

-For the last two decades, we have been studying marine protected areas around the world to better understand their dynamics as tools for biodiversity protection and as social-ecological systems.
+For the last two decades, we have been studying marine protected areas, from local to global, to better understand their dynamics as tools for biodiversity protection and as social-ecological systems.
 We conduct primary ecological research, meta-analyses and other syntheses, policy evaluations, and expert surveys to investigate MPAs and their outcomes.
+For the latest, see The MPA Guide.

 Fish recruitment to Oregon's MPAs

-We are studying the recruitment of commercially and recreationally important fish species to Oregon's nearshore to provide insights about their early life history, population dynamics, use of marine protected areas as essential habitat, and impacts of the growing effects of climate change.
+We are studying the recruitment of commercially and culturally important fish species to Oregon's nearshore, providing insights about their early life history, population dynamics, use of marine protected areas as essential habitat, and impacts of the growing effects of climate change.
 This long-term dataset results from partnerships with multiple academic, agency, and community groups to track these dynamics.

 OverUnder_TullyRohrer.png